| |

 The Problem with Mixing Topologies Without a Hub

 What if you have a large system with devices spread out?
-What if you need star wiring in some areas but daisy chain makes sense in others?
+What if you need a modbus star topology in some areas but a daisy chain makes sense in others?

 RS485 Reliability & Solution Analyzer